Yashwanth137/Project-FoodLink/README.md

-# 🍽️ FoodLink - Connecting Surplus Food to Those in Need
+# 🍽️ HungerAid - Connecting Surplus Food to Those in Need

-## 🌍 About FoodLink
+## 🌍 About HungerAid
-Every day, tons of food go to waste while millions of people struggle with hunger. **FoodLink** aims to bridge this gap by connecting restaurants, grocery stores, and individuals with surplus food to people and organizations in need.
+Every day, tons of food go to waste while millions of people struggle with hunger. **HungerAid** aims to bridge this gap by connecting restaurants, grocery stores, and individuals with surplus food to people and organizations in need.

 This project is built to support **UN Sustainable Development Goal 2: Zero Hunger**, making it easier to donate, find, and distribute food efficiently.

-## 🎯 What Makes FoodLink Special?
+## 🎯 What Makes HungerAid Special?
 ✅ **Find & Share Surplus Food Easily** – A real-time map helps users locate available food near them.
 ✅ **AI-based Expiration Tracker** – Helps users keep track of food shelf life.
 ✅ **Different User Roles** – Whether you're a donor, a receiver, or an admin, there's a role for you.